protocol/web3-dev-team/proposals/62-nft-storage-for-nft-hack.md

 -->

 * \>25% of NFTHack participants use the service for persisting their NFT data.
-* \>50% of NFT data submitted during the week is also stored on Filecoin.
+* \>50% of NFT data submitted during the hackathon is also stored on Filecoin.
 * Increased adoption of the remote pinning API in developer applications.

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

-There is not a lot of time before the hack week 😬.
+There is not a lot of time before the hackathon 😬.

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_